scala/docs.scala-lang/_overviews/scala3-macros/tutorial/quotes.md

   }
 }
 ```
-Note that we handled two cases for the `StringContext`.
+Note that we handled two cases for `StringContext`.
-As it is a `case class` it can be created with the `new StringContext` or with the `StringContext.apply` in the companion object.
+As it is a `case class`, it can be created with `new StringContext` or with `StringContext.apply` from the companion object.
 We also used the `Varargs` extractor to match the arguments of type `Expr[Seq[String]]` into a `Seq[Expr[String]]`.
 Then we used the `Exprs` to match known constants in the `Seq[Expr[String]]` to get a `Seq[String]`.